 Canadian Journal of Respiratory, Critical Care and Sleep Medicine

 The Canadian Journal of Respiratory, Critical Care, and Sleep Medicine was established in 2017 and is the official journal of the Canadian Thoracic Society.
 CTS and CRHP members can access their complimentary online subscription through the Member Portal via Member Login link on the CTS website.
-The print version of the journal is distributed quarterly.
+The print version of the journal is distributed six times per year.